 - hair follicles within five to seven days of ingestion

 Oxycodone is a synthetic opioid.
 Because it is a synthetic, there are special types of tests designed specifically to detect its presence.
 These tests are highly accurate and can detect the presence of the drug in the system long after it has effectively left the user’s body.

 Oxycodone has a half-life of 5 hours.
 This means that roughly half the drug is removed from the body every 5 hours.
 For most drugs, it takes 5-6 half-lives to fully cleanse the body and urine tests can usually only detect traces of the drug for about a day beyond that.
 Normally that would mean that Oxycodone should only be detectable up to 2 days after use.

-However, because the tests for Oxycodone are so precise, urine, saliva, and sweat tests can all detect past usage of the drug for up to 4 days after it was last used, roughly double the expected time for other drugs.
+- However, the tests for Oxycodone are so precise, urine, saliva, and sweat tests can all detect past usage of the drug for up to 4 days after last use.

 Blood tests, however, act normally.
 Blood tests can only detect Oxycodone in the body for roughly 24 hours after it was last used, which is directly in line with how long most drug use can be detected by a drug test.

 Finally, while rarely administered, except by law enforcement or rehabilitation facilities, hair follicle tests can detect Oxycodone use for up to 90 days after it was last used.
 This is almost 3 times as long after use as most other drugs can be detected in hair follicle tests, again due to the precision of the specific tests used to identify Oxycodone usage.

 Factors Affecting How Long Does Oxycodone Stay in Your System?